Ireoluwa-A/Youkaryote/readme.txt

 that the player has to build, micromanage, and improve for the goal of producing protein, expanding and conquering the entire map.

-Project is ran by running main.py
+Project is ran by running main.py.

-Default cmu_cs3_graphics library needs to be installed

 Useful shortcuts:
 s - Gives more info (view useful cell, hex and organelle stats)